yangmls/laravel-validation-trait/README.md

 ### Inline Validators

-validator can be defined in the class and will be automatically
+validator can be defined in the class and will be called automatically

 ```php
 use Yangmls\ValidationTrait;